Schousboe/PicLink/README.md

 # Overview

-PicLink is a minimal image hosting web application (similar to Postimg/Imgur) built as a full-stack TypeScript application.
+PicLink is a minimal image hosting web application built as a full-stack TypeScript application.
 The system allows users to upload images through a drag-and-drop interface and receive direct links for sharing.
 The application is designed with a clean, modular architecture that separates concerns between frontend presentation, backend API handling, and storage management.

 # User Preferences